cleberMargarida/smart-fleets/README.md

 - State Management: Each grain maintains the state of its corresponding vehicle, updating it with the latest signal data.
 This state management is crucial for handling signals that arrive out of order or concurrently, ensuring data consistency.
 - Forwarding: Once processed and enriched, the signals are forwarded to the SmartFleetsApi through rabbitmq signals queues.

+Benefits:
-Scalability: The architecture can easily scale to handle an increasing number of vehicles and signal types, thanks to Orleans' distributed actor model.
+- Scalability: The architecture can easily scale to handle an increasing number of vehicles and signal types, thanks to Orleans' distributed actor model.
-Fault Tolerance: Orleans provides built-in fault tolerance, ensuring that the system remains operational even in the face of hardware failures or network issues.
+- Fault Tolerance: Orleans provides built-in fault tolerance, ensuring that the system remains operational even in the face of hardware failures or network issues.
-Concurrency Handling: The app efficiently manages concurrent signals from multiple vehicles, maintaining accurate and up-to-date states for each vehicle.
+- Concurrency Handling: The app efficiently manages concurrent signals from multiple vehicles, maintaining accurate and up-to-date states for each vehicle.

+Projects:
 - **Ingestion.Api**: This project serves as the entry point for external systems to interact with the Ingestion app.
 Responsibilities: Handling incoming requests, validating data, and routing them to the appropriate Orleans grains for processing.